From £80,4959

 Back on the surface, a good selection of buttons and switches remains, but when you press the buttons, you move the entire panel, which feels like it might be a fault at first.
 But it's the same on all the cars, and clearly by design.
 And once you adjust for it, it at least does offer some welcome physical response to otherwise touch-based controls.

-The design is well proportioned and restrained overall, so it still sort of works, but there’s no doubt that the quality has taken a step back.
+The cabin design is well proportioned and restrained overall, so it still sort of works, but there’s no doubt that the quality has taken a step back.
 One upgrade concerns the metal door handles, which are slimmer and more elegant than before.

-Our UK test car came with optional twin-tone blue and beige leather seats, which added a nice dash of colour and vibrancy to the interior, and were as comfortable and enveloping as you'd hope.
+Our UK test car came with optional twin-tone blue and beige leather seats, which added a nice dash of colour and vibrancy to the interior and were as comfortable and enveloping as you'd hope.

-While Porsche no longer offers the Panamera in estate-esque Sportback form, there's still plenty of room in the boot of the saloon: it has a capacity of 494 litres, and its shallow, long space means that most of your belongings will be easily accessible.
+While Porsche no longer offers the Panamera in estate-esque Sportback form, there's still plenty of room in the boot of the saloon.
+It has a capacity of 494 litres and its shallow, long space means that most of your belongings will be easily accessible.

 ENGINES & PERFORMANCE